signifier-jp/umlaut/README.md

 The primitive types are: `["String" "Float" "Integer" "Boolean" "DateTime", "ID"]`.
 If an attribute has a type that is not primitive, it must be properly declared.

-By default, all declared attributes are *non-null*.
-Nullable attributes must have the symbol `?` after the attribute type.
+By default, all declared fields are *non-null*.
+Nullable fields must have the symbol `?` after the attribute type.

-Umlaut receives a folder as input.
-It will search for all files with extension `umlaut` and load the schema into memory.
-One attribute definition can use the types defined in any other `umlaut` file under the same folder.
+Umlaut receives a list of files as input.
+It will open all files with extension `umlaut` and load the schema into memory.
+One declaration can use the types defined in any other `umlaut` file.
 No need for includes!

 Identifiers are valid if they are valid in this regex: `[_A-Za-z][_0-9A-Za-z]*`.

 Comments are indicated by `//`.

 ### Attributes and methods
-Inside of types and interfaces, you can declare attributes and methods.
+Inside of types and interfaces, you can declare fields.

-#### Attributes
+#### Field
-Attributes must always have a type (primitive or not), and are declared like this: `identifier: type`.
+Field represents two concepts on object oriented languages: attributes and methods.
+To represent a method, declare a filed with parameters.
+To represent an attribute, declare a method that doesn't parameters.
+All fields must have a type (primitive or not), and are declared like this: `identifier: type`.
 You can add arity after the type to indicate a collection of items of that same type, like this: `identifier: type[min..max]`.
 Examples:
 ```
   firstName: String
   middleName: String?